353words/cpu_cache/README.md

 10 }
 ```

 Listing 1 shows the user struct.
-On line 08 we have the `Image` field which is an array of 128×128 bytes.
+On line 08 you declare the `Image` field which is an array of 128×128 bytes.
 You might be wondering *why* the icon is part of the `User` struct.
 One reason would be to save an API call - when the client gets the user from the API, it doesn't need to make another call to get the icon.